-1.Safely prep the batteries.
-Two options: bag or tape.
+1.Safely prep batteries: bag or tape.
 Bag each battery in its own clear plastic bag before placing it in a storage container.
 Tape the terminals with clear packing, non-conductive electrical or duct tape, keeping the label visible.
 Batteries that appear dead may contain a residual charge and can pose a fire hazard unless they are bagged or taped.
 Aim to recycle batteries within six months of their end of use.